-Implementation of Land Use Management schemes across the entire provincial landscape service providers to fulfil this task.
+The KZN Planning and Development Act, 2008 (Act No. 6 of 2008) transferred all legislative power to manage and approve land use and applications, as well as to develop strategic plans such as Spatial Development Frameworks and the Land Use Management Systems to the Local Municipalities.
+This devolution of the planning function is further entrenched in the National Spatial Planning and Land Use Management Act No. 16 of 2013 with a particular focus on rural development as contained in the development principles of the Act as contained in section 7(a).
+Predominantly rural municipalities of KZN do not have the knowledge base to develop schemes or the funds to appoint service providers to fulfil this task.
 Other factors hindering the development of a wall-to-wall scheme is agricultural land affected by Act 70 of 1970.
 In response to the setbacks created by the agricultural land, municipalities opted to develop schemes for the urban areas only, and will have to broaden the scheme boundaries at a later stage.
 There is thus double expenditure which could have been prevented.
 In order to assist the local authorities to address these challenges the following actions are proposed: